joas8211/joas-xyz/pages/index.md

 Hey!
 I'm Jesse Sivonen.
 A self-learned web developer with a profession in the same field.
 I live in Joensuu, Finland, in the land of lakes and city of the river.
-My hobbies are making music by myself and with my band Takauma, playing computer and boardgames with my friends and programming large projects that I cannot ever finish.
+My hobbies are making music by myself and with my band Takauma, playing computer and board games with my friends and programming large projects that I cannot ever finish.
 I'm interested in providing non-programmers the ability to create content in the web and interact with each other through the means of technology.
 I also enjoy baking.